puavo-org/puavo-standalone/README.md

 # Applying the rules

-These rules work only on top of a clean Debian 10 (Buster) installation.
-The upcoming Debian Bullseye might work, but as of January 2021, it is not yet officially supported.
+These rules work only on top of a clean Debian 11 (Bullseye) installation.
+The upcoming Debian Bookworm might work, but as of January 2023, it is not yet officially supported.
 Older Debian versions and other Linux distributions are not supported at all.

 **CAUTION**: The installation script will fail if user "puavo" and/or group "puavo" already exists in the system!